danimaffei32/iqoption_scripts/README.md

 Steps for installation

 ```
-1. Open the bookmark folder you want to use
+1. Open the folder you want to use
 2. Select the .lua file
 3. Click the RAW button
 4. copy the code